Abhishek214/Apparel-Recommendation-System/README.md

 Please transcribe the main body paragraphs of this letter, starting after the "To:" and "Date:" lines and ending before "Yours faithfully" or similar closing.
 Include all the informational content in between, such as declarations, lists, and details about the trust.
 I need this text for my records.

+Extract the factual content of this business document for documentation purposes.
+Include all paragraphs from the first substantive content after the salutation (e.g., "Dear Sirs", "Dear Sir/Madam").
+If the document has a subject line starting with "Re:", begin after that.
+Otherwise, include everything after the salutation, including any trust/entity names or titles that appear before the main paragraphs.
+Continue through all content until you reach closing phrases like "Yours faithfully", "Sincerely", or the end of the visible page if no closing is present.
+Include all numbered points, bullet points, and paragraphs.
+Exclude only letterhead, recipient address, date, reference numbers, and signature blocks.
+This is for accurate record-keeping of the document's informational contents only.